BogdanTopalov/Basic-Projects/README.md

 # Basic-Projects

-Here are some of my Python projects
+Here are some of my Python projects.